Ammar8065/xmas_estimator/README.md

 ---

-## 👥 Team

-Built with ❤️ for Colorado's Christmas light installers.

----

 ## 📞 Support

 For issues and questions:
 - Open an issue on GitHub
 - Check the BUILD_SPEC.md for detailed technical context
-- Review CLAUDE.md for development context

 ---